3liz/lizmap-documentation/source/publish/lizmap_plugin/dataviz.rst

+.. include:: ../../substitutions.rst

 Dataviz - display some graphs
 =============================

 Principle
 ---------

-In the 3.2 version of Lizmap, a way to show charts in Lizmap is implemented.
-You will be able to create a few kinds of graph (scatter, pie, histogram, box, bar histogram2d, polar) with only a few clicks.
+With the dataviz panel, you can create a few kinds of graph (scatter, pie, histogram, box, bar histogram2d, polar) with only a few clicks.

+In |lizmap_3_4|, the sun burst chart is available.

 .. image:: /images/publish-01-dataviz-interface.jpg
    :align: center